Flow or value - what is it, Marcus?!

 A little help from my friends

-Now Dr Reinertsen and the little phrase I’ve fallen back to so many times proved me wrong.
+Now Dr. Reinertsen and the little phrase I’ve fallen back on so many times proved me wrong.
 According to that value comes first - and it feels very hard to disagree.

-I tweeted Håkan Forss who is one of the more well-read guys I know on lean things and presented my problem.
-He’s answer was short and sweet, but still telling;
+I tweeted Håkan Forss, who is one of the more well-read guys I know on lean things and presented my problem.
+His answer was short and sweet, but still telling;

 Yeah, sure value is always better.
 But it’s proven a much easier way to first aim for flow.

 He pointed to my (and his) favorite book on lean; This is Lean by Per Åhlström and Niclas Modig.
-In this book there’s a very nice way of explaining what lean is really all about.
-I will just borrow part of it, read the book or this post by Håkan to get a fuller explaination.
+In this book, there’s a very nice way of explaining what lean is really all about.
+I will just borrow part of it, read the book or this post by Håkan to get a fuller explanation.

 From https://hakanforss.wordpress.com/2012/03/26/lean-a-strategy-on-the-path-towards-nirvana/

-With this picture the authors of This is Lean wants to explain that Lean is a business strategy that aims to takes us to nirvana where resource utilization is optimal at the same time as flow effeiciency is optimal.
+With this picture, the authors of This is Lean want to explain that Lean is a business strategy that aims to take us to nirvana where resource utilization is optimal at the same time as flow efficiency is optimal.
 This is aptly named nirvana because that place is something to aim for, but you probably never get there.
-Toyota has been working on their way for about 80 years and they are probably best in the world.
+Toyota has been working on their way for about 80 years and they are probably the best in the world.

 Ok - the key word here is strategy.
 A strategy is not a given.
 Something we know will happen.
 It’s a plan - we don’t know that it will work the best.
 We believe that, but it’s still just one strategy out of many.
 Lean’s strategy is to focus firstly on flow and then on resource efficiency.